lucastosetto/perptrix/README.md

 2. Updates are stored in **Redis** (cache) and **QuestDB** (persistent storage)
 3. **Workers** periodically enqueue `FetchCandlesJob` for each symbol (via cron scheduler)
 4. Jobs are processed in sequence: FetchCandles → EvaluateSignal → StoreSignal
-5. **API Server** provides endpoints to query signals, metrics, and health status
+5. **API Server** provides HTTP endpoints to query signals, metrics, and health status (see http://localhost:8080/docs for API documentation)

 All services communicate via Redis/QuestDB - there's no direct coupling between services.